 the industry currently lacks at scale.

-partners should understand clearly what they are
+should understand clearly what they are

 consenting to: the use of their collected data